Processes

 Tip

-With Nextflow, in most cases, you don’t need to manage the naming of output files, because each task is executed in its own unique directory, so files produced by different tasks can not override each other.
+With Nextflow, in most cases, you don’t need to manage the naming of output files, because each task is executed in its own unique directory, so files produced by different tasks can’t overwrite each other.
 Also, metadata can be associated with outputs by using the tuple output qualifier, instead of including them in the output file name.

 To sum up, the use of output files with static names over dynamic ones is preferable whenever possible, because it will result in simpler and more portable code.